Mumuskeh/Uncle-Yar-s-Workshop-for-pull-requests-/03 Mods - Weapons - New/Sturmgewehr 57 [Popattara]/readme.txt

 ----------------------------------------------------------
 -Patches:

-Vanilla silencer.
-The SR25 silencer will be used instead of a BaS one, for those who play without BaS.
+Vanilla silencers [REMOVED, FOLDED INTO WEAPONS FIX AND REBALANCE PATCH] The SR25 silencer will be used instead of a BaS one, for those who play without BaS.

 ----------------------------------------------------------
 -Known issues: